Table of Contents

 When backpacking, you're constantly moving to explore new fantastic areas of a city.
 Having your belongings safe in secure bags is essential!

 A money bag for your personal belongings in your hostel is a great way to add that extra layer of security.
-Also, investing in a money belt for when you're exploring Bangkok is a great idea to keep your belongings safe.
+Also, investing in a money belt for exploring Bangkok is a great idea to keep your belongings safe.

 Use Hotel Safes or Lockers